amsopian22/amsopian22/README.md

-- 👋 Hi, I’m @amsopian22
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Udemy
-- 💞️ I’m master degree of computer science
-- 🎗 I'm bachelor degree of Statistics
+Hello there, I’m Ahmad Sopian,but you can call me Ahmad.
+Presently, I interested hire for Data Science.
+I’m master degree of computer science anda bachelor degree of Statistics.
-- 📫 How to reach me just say hi

 <!---
 amsopian22/amsopian22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.